wduraes/Workshops/Snocoduino/README.md

 ## SnocoDuino

-Simply put, Snocoduino is Snoco Makerspace implementation of the famous Arduino Uno board.
+Simply put, Snocoduino is the Snoco Makerspace implementation of the famous Arduino Uno board.
 As a matter of fact, it was modeled after the Arduino Nano Schematics with a twist.
 Arduino and all its different boards are open hardware meaning that it’s schematics are available for free and there are no “special” components making it hard / impossible to recreate.